LBoonstra/HomeServiceRobot/README.md

 catkin_init_workspace
 ```

-Then clone the repository to the src:
+Then clone the repository and move the folders into the src folder:

 ```
 git clone --recurse-submodules https://github.com/LBoonstra/HomeServiceRobot.git